softloud/curiouscov/curiouscov.md

 **A detective story in visualisation.**

 - Introduction
-- What makes a **good** visualisation?
+- An experiment in isolation
 - What are coverage probability simulations?
 - Visualising coverage probability simulations
 - The Curious Case of the Disappearing Coverage

-Introduction: the ggplot generation
+- If we have time, `purrr` simulations.

+Hello, world.
 ========================================================

-- Open with a zesty story of local flavour.
+- Open with a quirky story of local flavour.

 Introduction: the ggplot generation
 ========================================================